Ph.D. Program

 • Participation in our introductory methods seminar (HSSC 505) (Fall, year I)

-• One seminar dealing primarily with the period before 1850, or a research paper dealing with the period before 1850 even if written for a course that includes materials from a later period.
+• The 18 credits must include: our introductory graduate seminar HSSC 5050 in the first semester; a robust distribution of graduate seminars in all major subfields (determined in consultation with the Graduate Chair); a substantial writing project composed as a paper for one of your seminars, in which you receive and "A minus" or better; and one seminar dealing primarily with the period before 1850, or a research paper dealing with the period before 1850, if written for a course that includes materials from a later period.

 • Regular participation in departmental life, including participation in the weekly workshop and active involvement in special meetings, seminars, and other events.
 Being involved in these activities is a crucial part of your education; Demonstration of proficiency in two languages, one of which may be statistics (this requirement must be met before the Orals Examination may be scheduled).